Richrocksmy/pydio-cells/README.md

 # Installation Steps

 1. Run ```install-docker.sh``` to install Docker and Docker Compose
+2. Create the external docker network using - ```docker network create web```
-2. Run a Traefik container with the following command:
+3. Run a Traefik container with the following command:

 ```java
     docker run -d \